Ramdev: Patanjali Ayurved

-Patanjali Ayurved is a consumer packaged goods company, based in Haridwar, that was started by Ramdev and Balkrishna in 2006.
+Patanjali Ayurved is a consumer packaged goods company, based in Haridwar, that was started by Baba Ramdev and Balkrishna in 2006.
 The company is one of the highest grossing FMCG's in India.
 In FY22, Patanjali Ayurved posted revenues of Rs 10,664.46 crore.
-Balkrishna serves as the CEO of Patanjali Ayurved with 95% ownership and supervises its day-to-day activities, while Ramdev serves as the face of the company and makes most of the business decisions.
+Balkrishna serves as the CEO of Patanjali Ayurved with 96% ownership and supervises its day-to-day activities, while Baba Ramdev serves as the face of the company and makes most of the business decisions.

-Ramdev has advocated for Indian nationalism in the tradition of the swadeshi movement through the production and sale of Patanjali Ayurved products and he has encouraged Indian citizens to reject multinational brands.
+Baba Ramdev has advocated for Indian nationalism in the tradition of the swadeshi movement through the production and sale of Patanjali Ayurved products, and he has encouraged Indian citizens to reject multinational brands.

-Members of Ramdev's family relocated to Haridwar and several have participated in his business ventures.
+Members of Baba Ramdev's family relocated to Haridwar and several have participated in his business ventures.
 His father has overseen some activities at Patanjali Ayurved.
 His younger brother Ram Bharat has been described as the company's de facto CEO.

-Ramdev declared net worth of his personal assets at around "₹1,100 crore" in 2013.
+Baba Ramdev declared net worth of his personal assets at around "₹1,100 crore" in 2013.

 The company has been accused of creating misleading advertisements about its products and conducting insufficient testing before launching products in the marketplace.
-Some products like amla juice have been banned from sales due to poor quality by Indian government.
-Patanjali has also been surrounded by controversies regarding working conditions where Ramdev and Balkrishna are treated like gurus whose feet must be touched each time they enter an area.
+Some products like amla juice have been banned from sales due to poor quality by the Indian government.
+Former CEO SK Patra described the work culture as creating a sense of gurubhai, or brotherhood from being disciplies of the same teacher.
 Factory workers are paid a salary of Rs 6000 per month while working 12-hour shifts, six days a week.
 They are also discouraged to ask for a raise as working at factory is considered "seva" (voluntary service) to the cause.

+In June 2025, The Nainital High Court has quashed the criminal case against Patanjali Ayurveda Limited and its founders Baba Ramdev and Acharya Balkrishna for publishing misleading advertisements.

 In May 2018, Ramdev launched Swadeshi Samriddhi SIM cards in partnership with BSNL.

+In March 2025, Patanjali Ayurved entered into Insurance sector by acquiring majority stake of Magma General Insurance Limited.